M

 Build in elements of intercultural communicative competence

 Living and working in the 21st century means existing in a globalized world.
-Not only are English learners expected to effectively communicate in their target language, but they’re asked to do so in culturally-novel environments.
+Not only are English learners expected to effectively communicate in their target language, but they’re also asked to do so in culturally-novel environments.
 How can you prepare them to get past the culture shock that inevitably arises in an intercultural workplace?
 How can you increase learners’ ability to empathize with individuals from different backgrounds?
+By teaching English as a global language, you can expose students to different accents, dialects, and cultures.
 Consider including narratives that differ from the lived experiences of the students present.
-Offer opportunities for students to reflect on how their cultural background and identity might inform how they engage with others through reflective journaling and guided story-telling.
+Offer opportunities for students to reflect on how their cultural background and identity might inform how they engage with others through reflective journaling and guided storytelling.

 While honing students’ 21st-century skills is critical and the primary goal, simply having these skills alone will not increase the students’ employability.
 Students need to be able to talk about their abilities to get the job!
 Give students a chance to practice talking about their skill sets in mock interviews.